 IMAGE COURTESY OF MARTIN FISCH, CREATIVE COMMONS

 Recognition from our peers is great.
 It makes us feel good – especially after we’ve put in the time and energy to launch what we think is a great idea.
 But our peers aren’t our audience.
 That seems obvious, but too often we launch ideas, campaigns, platforms, promotions without putting our fans first.
 We’re thinking about our fans, of course, but we’re not catering to them.
 As a result, the ideas fail.
 It’s not that they were bad ideas or bad content.
 They just weren’t great for the intended audience.

 We’ve had a lot of conversations with programs lately about social media strategy, and many times the conversation quickly turns to what another program has done.
 That’s not a bad thing – we can always learn from other programs – but it has to start with your fans.

 What works for your fans?
 What content is valuable and resonates with them?
 What causes them to act?
 The only way to know is to talk to them, listen to them, test and measure and test again.
 Know your audience like the back of your hand.

 It doesn’t matter how awesome your idea was if it didn’t connect with your audience.
 Don’t let your work go to waste.
 Remember who you are creating for.

-Fieldhouse Media is an award-winning firm dedicated to helping athletics departments get the most out of their social media efforts, from educating student-athletes and staff to providing an overall strategy.
+Fieldhouse Media is an award-winning firm dedicated to helping athletic departments get the most out of their social media efforts.
 To find out more about us or to join the more than 60 schools utilizing our services for their athletics department, contact us today.